micro/network/README.md

 ## Overview

-The Micro network is a protocol for communication between services across Micro deployments.
+The Micro network is a protocol for communication between services across Micro servers.
 It enables distributed and federated clusters to be built over platform boundaries using a header based transport called MUCP.
 The protocol behaves much like SMTP, allowing gateways to relay messages beyond a single domain to create a network of networks.
 Using the same approach